-- (1) Quizzes and final exam will be returned to you and corrected versions of the exams will be posted on Moodle.
+(1) Quizzes and final exam will be returned to you and corrected versions of the exams will be posted on Moodle.
 If you feel that you were marked unfairly or that marks were missed on your exam, please prepare a short statement explaining the problem.
-The question will then be regraded and marks adjusted (up or down as is warranted) at the instructor's discretion. - (2) No accommodation will be made for poor performance on quizzes and final exam.
-Additional work will not be assigned for those who wish to improve their grades. - (3) Students can write missed tests (quizzes or final exam) only on two conditions: - a) They must notify the instructor (jeanbaptiste.leca@uleth.ca) BEFORE the test - b) They must provide an appropriate documentation (i.e. a medical certificate).
-Non-medical reasons for missed tests (e.g., a death in the family) must also be supported with appropriate documentation.
+The question will then be regraded and marks adjusted (up or down as is warranted) at the instructor's discretion.

+- (2) No accommodation will be made for poor performance on quizzes and final exam.
+Additional work will not be assigned for those who wish to improve their grades. - (3) Students can write missed tests (quizzes or final exam) only on two conditions: - a) They must notify at least one of the instructors (jeanbaptiste.leca@uleth.ca or tatjana.kaufmann@uleth.ca) BEFORE the exam - b) They must provide an appropriate and official documentation to support any extenuating circumstances, which are beyond their control and make it impossible to write the exam.

 These two conditions must be met before a make-up test can be scheduled.
-If not, missed tests automatically receive a score of zero.
+If not, missed exams automatically receive a score of zero.